apilayer/currencylayer-API/docs/specifications.md

 ## API Properties

-currencylayer API results are delivered in portable **JSON format**.
-Find below descriptions for this API's JSON Object Properties:
+currencylayer API results are delivered in lightweight and portable **JSON format**.
+Find below descriptions for the API's JSON Object Properties:

 ### "success", "error"

 The **"success"** property indicates that your query has been successful.
-If your query failed, the API will return an `error` (see API Error Types below).
+If your query fails, the API will return an `error` (see **API Error Types** below).

 ```
 // query successful